CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/README.md

 !!! question

- If you have a question, or a remark don't hesitate to ask to <agisf_textbook.0fh6l@slmail.me>
+    If you have a question, or a remark don't hesitate to ask to agisf_textbook.0fh6l@slmail.me

 !!! tip

     For more information on how to use best this textbook, you can read ...

 !!! abstract

     This chapter seeks to outline the recent important developments in AI and presents some potential trajectories for developing highly capable AI systems.

 <div class="grid cards" markdown>

 - :material-robot-outline:{ .lg .middle } **[State-of-the-Art AI](1-Capabilities/Chapter-1_section_5-Terminology.md)**

 - We begin with a brief introduction to the current advancements in artificial intelligence as of 2024.
 We aim to acquaint readers with the latest breakthroughs across various domains such as language processing, vision, and robotics.
-[State-of-the-Art AI](docs/Chapter1-Capabilities/Chapter-1_section_3-State-of-the-Art-AI.md)
+State-of-the-Art AI.

 - :material-table-column-plus-after:{ .lg .middle } **Foundation Models**